oracle/weblogic-kubernetes-operator/README.md

 # Oracle WebLogic Server Kubernetes Operator

-Oracle is finding ways for organizations using WebLogic Server to run important workloads, to move those workloads into the cloud.
-By certifying on industry standards, such as Docker and Kubernetes, WebLogic now runs in a cloud neutral infrastructure.
-In addition, we've provided an open-source Oracle WebLogic Server Kubernetes Operator (the “operator”) which has several key features to assist you with deploying and managing WebLogic domains in a Kubernetes environment.
+The WebLogic Server Kubernetes Operator (the “operator”) supports running your WebLogic Server and Fusion Middleware Infrastructure domains on Kubernetes, an industry standard, cloud neutral deployment platform.
+It lets you encapsulate your entire WebLogic Server installation and layered applications into a portable set of cloud neutral images and simple resource description files.
+You can run them on any on-premises or public cloud that supports Kubernetes where you've deployed the operator.

+Furthermore, the operator is well suited to CI/CD processes.
+You can easily inject changes when moving between environments, such as from test to production.
+For example, you can externally inject database URLs and credentials during deployment or you can inject arbitrary changes to most WebLogic configurations.

+The operator takes advantage of the [Kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which means that it uses Kubernetes APIs to provide support for operations, such as: provisioning, lifecycle management, application versioning, product patching, scaling, and security.
+The operator also enables the use of tooling that is native to this infrastructure for monitoring, logging, tracing, and security.

 You can:
+* Deploy an operator that manages all WebLogic domains in all namespaces in a Kubernetes cluster, or that only manages domains in a specific subset of the namespaces, or that manages only domains that are located in the same namespace as the operator.
+At most, a namespace can be managed by one operator.
+* Supply WebLogic domain configuration using:

-* Create WebLogic domains in a Kubernetes persistent volume.
-This persistent volume can reside in an NFS file system or other Kubernetes volume types.
+  * _Domain in PV_: Locates WebLogic domain homes in a Kubernetes PersistentVolume (PV).
+This PV can reside in an NFS file system or other Kubernetes volume types.
-* Create a WebLogic domain in a container image.
+  * _Domain in Image_: Includes a WebLogic domain home in a container image.
-* Override certain aspects of the WebLogic domain configuration.
+  * _Model in Image_: Includes [WebLogic Server Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) models and archives in a container image.
-* Define WebLogic domains as a Kubernetes resource (using a Kubernetes custom resource definition).
+* Configure deployment of WebLogic domains as a Kubernetes resource (using a Kubernetes custom resource definition).
+* Override certain aspects of the WebLogic domain configuration; for example, use a different database password for different deployments.
-* Start servers based on declarative startup parameters and desired states.
+* Start and stop servers and clusters in the domain based on declarative startup parameters and desired states.
-* Manage WebLogic configured or dynamic clusters.
+* Scale WebLogic domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on the WebLogic Diagnostics Framework (WLDF), Prometheus, Grafana, or other rules.
 * Expose the WebLogic Server Administration Console outside the Kubernetes cluster, if desired.
 * Expose T3 channels outside the Kubernetes domain, if desired.
-* Expose HTTP paths on a WebLogic domain outside the Kubernetes domain with load balancing and update the load balancer when Managed Servers in the WebLogic domain are started or stopped.
+* Expose HTTP paths on a WebLogic domain outside the Kubernetes domain with load balancing, and automatically update the load balancer when Managed Servers in the WebLogic domain are started or stopped.
-* Scale WebLogic domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on WLDF, Prometheus, Grafana, or other rules.
 * Publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.

 The fastest way to experience the operator is to follow the [Quick Start guide](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/), or you can peruse our [documentation](https://oracle.github.io/weblogic-kubernetes-operator), read our [blogs](https://blogs.oracle.com/weblogicserver/updated-weblogic-kubernetes-support-with-operator-20), or try out the [samples](https://oracle.github.io/weblogic-kubernetes-operator/samples/).